 Welcome to the world of Neil Dougherty and Ned Lipman, two Rutgers instructors who are experts, Dougherty in how to avoid the risks that can lead to expensive lawsuits.
 And Lipman in how to motivate the park personnel to take care of potential problems before the lawyers get involved.

 Together they teach a course called Parks Management and Liability Issues through the Rutgers Office of Continuing Professional Education.
-The next offering of this course will be held on January 28, 2016.

 "There are six critical things in risk management Ė detail, detail, detail and document, document, document," said Dougherty, who often testifies in court about park maintenance and procedures after a lawsuit has been filed.